fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 differences behind branches.
-The two paths are therefore symmetric only where the concepts are genuinely shared: ``ModelConfig`` describes a model, ``ModelBuilder`` connects architecture-specific code, ``TrainingConfig`` describes a run, and ``train`` owns the default training lifecycle.
+The two paths are therefore symmetric only where the concepts are genuinely shared: ``ModelConfig`` describes a model, ``ModelBuilder`` connects architecture-specific code, ``TrainingConfig`` describes training, and ``EvaluationConfig`` describes labeled evaluation.
+Vision ``PredictionConfig`` and the LLM generation configs describe unlabeled outputs.
+Each high-level entry point owns its runtime lifecycle.

 The high-level interface is inspired by the current Megatron Core model extension style.
 MCore separates declarative ``TransformerConfig`` data and